Trekking Poles for 14ers: My Recommendations

 Trekking poles have a lot going for them… they give you a boost hiking uphill, provide balance for creek-crossing and rocky trails, and reduce shock on your knees on downhill descents.
 For these reasons and more, I highly recommend hiking with trekking poles for 14ers.
+Learning to use them, if you’re a beginner, isn’t difficult, and there are great resources out there on using trekking poles for 14ers.
 Here’s an overview of why and how they help, the factors you should consider when buying a pair, and my personal recommendations.

 Why use Trekking Poles for 14ers?